jon-heard/obsidian-inline-scripts/README.md

 ### aPickWeight(a, wIndex, theRoll)
 Returns a weighted random value from "a", an array of values.
 Each item in the array is, itself, array containing the wanted value (usually the first element) and one or more weights (usual the elements after the first).
 A number is randomliy picked (or "theRoll" is used if it is provided), and the first item that matches the number is returned.

 - Example - `aPickWeight([ ["red", 3], ["blue", 10], ["green", 20] ])` - picks a random number from 1 to 20 (the weight of the last item).
 If the number is at or below 3, the first item is returned.
 If the number is from 4 to 10, the second item is returned.
 If the number is from 11 to 20, the third item is returned.
-	- Example - `aPickWeight([ ["red", 3, 2], ["blue", 10, 40], ["green", 20, 45] ], 2)` - same as the prior example, except that "wIndex" is 2, so the second number is used for picking weights.
+- Example - `aPickWeight([ ["red", 3, 2], ["blue", 10, 40], ["green", 20, 45] ], 2)` - same as the prior example, except that "wIndex" is 2, so the second number is used for picking heights.
 Pick ranges are 1 to 2 for the first item, 3 to 40 for the second item and 41 to 45 for the third item.
 - Example - `aPickWeight([ ["red", 3, 2], ["blue", 10, 40], ["green", 20, 45] ], 2, 32)` - same as the the prior example, except that the parameter "theRoll" is 32.
 This means that the second item is always returned, since "theRoll" is inside the item's range (3 to 40, based on the second numbers of the items).
 ```
 	function aPickWeight(a, wIndex, theRoll)
 	{